Mathurkarishma/alphabetical-unique-words/README.md

 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+Sometimes it is important to determine unique words in text.
+We might also simply be curious how truly genius Shakespeare was!
+Use this code to display the unique words in Romeo's famous speech confessing his love to Juliet.
+An extra bonus, the words will be shown in alphabetical order.
+This just makes it nicer for a human to read.
+You're more than welcome to alter the code to use your own text files to convince others that they may need to expand their vocabulary...

 Here's a blank template to get started:
 **To avoid retyping too much info.
 Do a search and replace with your text editor for the following:**